 Go ahead and remove the bag and stir the tea.

-At this point, it is crucial that you either let it cool to room temperature, or drop in some ice cubes or a little cold water.
+At this point, it is crucial that you either let it cool to room temperature or drop in some ice cubes or a little cold water.
 Make sure that tea is cool before offering it to your pet!

 If you think your pup would enjoy it, you can even stir in a little teaspoon of raw honey for sweetness!

-SIX HERBAL TEAS TO CHOOSE FROM
+SOME HERBAL TEAS (AND A GREEN) TO CHOOSE FROM

 This tea is the one that I use the most for our little dog.
-She’s a nine pound loveable Shih Tzu, who occasionally likes to nibble on lizards (when she can catch one).
+She’s a nine-pound loveable Shih Tzu, who occasionally likes to nibble on lizards (when she can catch one).
 If I am ever doubtful as to whether or not she has been successful in her hunt, I will brew her a little chamomile, and she thoroughly enjoys it (almost as much as she did the poor lizard).
 Sometimes, if I have watermelon on hand, I will pour it over the pieces of the melon as an extra special treat!

 This delicious tea can help our pups get over an upset stomach, vomiting, and indigestion.
 If you notice a persistent unpleasant odor when the dog’s around, and you know it wasn’t you, brew up a little cup.
 You’ll both be happy that you did!

-Chamomile soothes, calms, and it also has antimicrobial properties which can help with itching, skin rashes, and inflammation.
+Chamomile soothes, calms, and it also has antimicrobial properties that can help with itching, skin rashes, and inflammation.
 When applied to the skin, chamomile can also speed up the healing process of a wound.

 The smooth muscle tissues found in our pup’s bodies (as well as ours) have been shown to benefit from chamomile by becoming stronger.
 That would mean healthier hearts, bladders, and uteruses for our faithful friends.
 Chamomile is so safe and offers so many great benefits for our pups too!